nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

      ((&(objectClass=inetOrgPerson)(memberOf=cn=nextcloudusers,ou=groups,
      dc=example,dc=com)(|(uid=%uid)(mail=%uid)))

-Group Filter
-^^^^^^^^^^^^
+Groups Tab
+^^^^^^^^^^

 By default, no LDAP groups will be available in Nextcloud.
-The settings in the group filter tab determine which groups will be available in Nextcloud.
+The settings in the Groups tab determine which groups will be available in Nextcloud.
 You may also elect to enter a raw LDAP filter instead.

 .. figure:: ../images/ldap-wizard-4-group.png
    :alt: Group filter

-only those object classes:
+Only these object classes:
   Nextcloud will determine the object classes that are typically available for group objects in your LDAP server.
 Nextcloud will only list object classes that return at least one group object.
 You can select multiple object classes.
 A typical object class is "group", or "posixGroup".

-only from those groups:
+Only from these groups:
-  Nextcloud will generate a list of available groups found in your LDAP server. and then you select the group or groups that get access to your Nextcloud server.
+  Nextcloud will generate a list of available groups found in your LDAP server.
+  Then you select the group or groups that get access to your Nextcloud server.

-Edit raw filter instead:
+Edit LDAP Query:
   Clicking on this text toggles the filter mode and you can enter the raw LDAP filter directly.

   Example: